Humanistic capitalism: Other views

 In Willis Harman's seminal paper "Humanistic Capitalism: Another Alternative" (Journal of Humanistic Psychology, Vol. 14, No. 1, Winter 1974) he writes:...corporations [must] assume an active responsibility for creating a healthy society and a habitable planet—not as a gesture to improve corporate image or as a moralistically undertaken responsibility, but because it is the only reasonable long-run interpretation of "good business."
 In the end, good business policy must become one with good social policy.Ira Rohter, a professor in the Political Science Department at the University of Hawaii, promoted humanistic capitalism as a way to restore power to the people of Hawaii and their environment.
 He advocated that all growth be sustainable, self-reliant, and not only focused on profit, but the needs of people.
 Another key concept of humanistic capitalism, he added, is a democratic economy way based on "cooperation [and] openness" in order to meet the needs of Hawaii's people and environment.

 President William Tolbert of Liberia (1971-1980) advocated "Humanistic Capitalism" as an economic development model for his country.
 Tolbert described his form of "Humanistic Capitalism" as a combination of free enterprise, the traditional altruistic way of life in Africa and Christian morals and values (He dubbed the latter two components as "Humanism").
 He declared in his annual address to parliament in January 1977: "Humanistic Capitalism has as its primary concern and central interest the individual person whose value, worth and dignity must be considered supreme, and should never be exploited in any manner, but rather ever respected and protected."
 He admonished the wealthy people (the Americo-Liberian elite) to invest part of their wealth or profits of their companies in projects to help the impoverished masses of Liberia by raising their standard of living.
 By creating a larger entrepreneurial middle class, the country would become less dependent on foreign investors and Liberia would achieve some sort of self-reliance (although Tolbert – a successful businessman himself – remained committed to free trade).
 President Tolbert remained committed to humanistic capitalism until his murder in April 1980 by soldiers conducting a successful coup d'état.

-Former Democratic 2020 United States Presidential candidate Andrew Yang has advocated "human centered capitalism" as the highlight of his campaign.
+Former Democratic 2020 United States presidential candidate Andrew Yang advocated for "human centered capitalism" as a highlight of his campaign.
+Ideals of the policy approach included "Humans are more important than money" and "Markets exist to serve our common goals and values".

 Yang stated his desire for universal basic income and an expanded safety net within a free-market capitalist economy.